 “Implementing Stanford’s user centred design philosophy, along with Trinity’s user centred design approach integrating Universal Design principles, resulted in products and experiences better designed to improve the accessibility and usability for all,” said Assistant Professor in the School of Engineering, Gareth J. Bennett.
 “Universal Design is identified in Irish, European and United Nations legislation as a way to achieve accessible and inclusive environments and in Ireland the Disability Act 2005 established a statutory basis for a Centre for Excellence in Universal Design in the National Disability Authority.”

-"Dr. Bennett's new 'Service Learning' module, Community Informed Universal Design for the Benefit of the Community, benefits students by allowing them to engage actively with the community, and by providing an opportunity to the students for experiential learning while applying academic knowledge," stated Head of the School of Engineering, Prof Margaret O'Mahony.
-"Such curriculum reform and activity is in line with the University's strategic plan and similarly the school is committed to reinvigorate the civic mission of higher education and to instill in students a sense of social responsibility and civic awareness."
+“Dr Bennett’s new ‘Service Learning’ module, Community Informed Universal Design for the Benefit of the Community, benefits students by allowing them to engage actively with the community, and by providing an opportunity to the students for experiential learning while applying academic knowledge,” stated Head of the School of Engineering, Prof Margaret O’Mahony.
+“Such curriculum reform and activity are in line with the University’s strategic plan and similarly the school is committed to reinvigorate the civic mission of higher education and to instil in students a sense of social responsibility and civic awareness.”

 The new module, designed by Assistant Professor Gareth J. Bennett, was supported financially by a ‘Service-Learning’ seed fund for course development administered by the College’s Civic Engagement Officer, Roisín McGrogan.